Skip to Content

 The 30% federal tax credit in plain language

-“If you invest a system that's $100,000 in cost, there's a $30,000 tax credit that comes immediately to you.”
+“If you invest in a system that's $100,000 in cost, there's a $30,000 tax credit applied dollar for dollar to the federal corporate taxes your business owes.
+The credit comes to you when you file your corporate taxes for the year the system is installed.”

 That example shows how meaningful the credit can be for a taxpaying Georgia entity.
 For many organizations, that 30% shift can help bring solar into reach and change how fast the project pays back over time.